sabirhusseinbalal/house-price-prediction-ml/README.md

 ## Description
 A Machine learning project to predict house prices using California Housing data.
-This is to compare different regression models, all based on the same data and to understand why some models work better than others on this data.

 ## Dataset
 - California Housing Dataset